garvit3835/product-docs-feature/how-to-guides/databases/xata.md

 Follow the below steps to connect to the database instance:

-1. Go to DevBox and use the following command to authenticate your xata account:
+1. Go to DevBox and use the following command to authenticate your Xata account:

 {% code %}
 ```